19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-- New book – Why Has Nobody Told Me This Before?
+- Author the the new book Why Has Nobody Told Me This Before?

-Dr. Julie shares mostly all video content and usually has helpful visual aids, so the information is very easy to digest.
+Dr. Julie shares mostly video content and usually provides helpful visual aids, making the information she shares very easy to digest.

 @thelatestkate